 Growth for the bank continued in neighboring Mobile County, Alabama in June 2002 with the acquisition of three Mobile County Bank branches in Grand Bay and the Tillman’s Corner areas of Mobile.
 The bank continued to grow with the opening of our location in Semmes, Alabama in June 2005; and in October 2012 with the opening of our Spring Hill location.
 In May 2014, Century Bank opened the doors to its eleventh location at the corner of Cottage Hill and Hillcrest in Mobile.

 At the onset of the new millennium, the Bank of Lucedale officially changed its name to Century Bank in January 1999.
 The name change coincided with the vision to promote continued growth as well as make the necessary changes to compete in today’s banking world.
 Supported by its stockholders, directors, officers and employees, Century Bank stands ready to embrace the challenges and opportunities of the future.
-In February 2012, the Board of Directors named Peter vanLingen President of Century Bank.
+In February 2012, the Board of Directors named Peter vanLingen President of Century Bank and Chief Executive Officer.

 Today, the directors, officers and employees of Century Bank continue to uphold and maintain a legacy of being civic-minded to the communities we serve.
 We invite you to become part of our bank and experience the friendly attitude of our employees as they serve your financial needs with sincere pride in Century Bank and its heritage.
 After all, it is what we have done since 1903.